Etchmon/Etchmon/README.md

 ### 👋 Hello, I'm James

-I am a self-taught developer and personal trainer with a passion for Linux and PC hardware.
-I am proficient in frontend, backend, and full-stack development.
-Currently, I am learning and practicing web3 dapp development and Docker, while also building a 40k PWA that I plan to release.
+I'm a Full-Stack developer with 2 years professional experience in frontend development.

+Most comfortable working with JavaScript, but have been building recent project with TypeScript, and would love to learn more about Python and GO.

-I am seeking a role at a startup or mid-sized company where I can leverage my problem-solving skills and contribute to a successful team from which I can learn and grow.
+Currently seeking a job at a startup where I can apply all my skills, and be encouraged to grow.

 ### 👷 Check out what I'm currently working on